robinlombaert/IvSPythonRepository/readme.txt

     $ cd ../
     $ python config.py compile

-* In the config file you may also change the paths where the IvS data catalogs (variable: data_dir) can be found, if you are not using the default locations.

 * With the installation finished, move the io folder back:

     $ cd ivs
     $ mv io_backup io

-* Make sure that your python path points to the ivs folder, so that you can simply import using, for example:

-    >>> from ivs.statistics import linearregression

-  If your python repository is in, e.g., ~/python/ivs/ , you can put in your .bash_profile:

-    export PYTHONPATH=/home/YOURNAME/python:$PYTHONPATH

-Warning: don't put ~/python/ivs in your Python path, but just ~/python.

 * To generate the documentation (which, as a user, you typically do not have to do), simply run the script